RaschidJFR/Parse-Server-Backend-Template/Readme.md

 # Parse Server Develop and Deployment#

-This repo contains the configuration file and the cloud code files for running on a [Parse Server](https://docs.parseplatform.org/parse-server/guide/).
+This repository contains the configuration file and the cloud code files for running on a [Parse Server](https://docs.parseplatform.org/parse-server/guide/).
 The package is mean tu speed up testing and deployment for when you're working on Parse Server's cloud code.

 ## Setup and Prerequisits (global npm packages) ##